apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 |:---- |:---- |:---- |
 | `events` | array of timeline event objects(JSON) | The collection of timeline event objects |

 Below is the elements of a single event object.
+Note that `value` of `eventinfo` and `otherinfo` is an Object instead of a String.

 | Item | Data Type | Description|